 - Emergency response agencies real-time access to current data.

 - Federal, state, and local agencies and regulators to have more efficient access to current data.

-- Saving of file space, paper, and time.
+- Reduced file space, paper waste, and data entry time.

 How do I get started if I have businesses in multiple county jurisdictions (both inside and outside of San Mateo County)?

 What if I don’t have internet access?

-Local public libraries also offer free internet access.
-Contact your local library for more information regarding computer availability and internet access.
+Local public libraries offer free internet access.
+Contact your local library for information regarding computer availability and internet access.

 Call (650) 372-6200 or email email@example.com.
 For more information about the HMBP Program, visit smchealth.org/hmbp.
 For more information about the UST Program, visit smchealth.org/cupa/ust.